jcseeley/Mr-Robogers-Neighborhood/README.md

 Describe: mrRoboger()

-Test: It should return zero if input is equal to zero.
+Test: "It should return zero if num is equal to zero."

-Code: If input equals zero, return zero.
+Code:

+const num = 0
+mrRoboger(0);

 Expected Output: 0